Top 15 Venture Capital Firms Investing in Finance

 7. Accel

-Accel is a venture capital firm that invests from the seed stage through to growth rounds, supporting a global community of entrepreneurs.
-They have been active since 1983, building a long history of partnering with companies from their earliest days.
+Accel is a venture capital firm that partners with entrepreneurs globally, providing support from the earliest seed rounds through to growth stages.
+They have been active since 1983, building a reputation for backing ambitious founders.

-- Industries of focus: Finance, financial services, and venture capital
+- Industries of focus: Finance, Financial Services, and other technology sectors

 - Founded: 1983

-- Notable portfolio companies: Facebook, Flipkart, Dropbox, Slack, Bumble
+- Notable portfolio companies: Facebook, Flipkart, Dropbox, Slack, and Bumble

 You can refer to their website here.